ghost2238/engine-ex/README.md

 - [ ] Dump specific registers at target instruction offset.
 - [ ] Read symbols from JSON file.
 - [ ] Read symbols from PDB.
+- [ ] Relocating functions to another other place in memory.
+- [ ] Proper jump relocation

 ## Considering
 - Use of Frida core as it has a lot of really advanced hooking functionality already.
+- Switch to the Keystone framework for machine code generation.
+- Switch to Capstone for the disassembly parts.

 ## Directories
 | Directory  | Purpose |